 “Worrying is nothing new.
 It happens to everyone all over the world.
 Generations ago, the indigenous people of Guatemala created worry dolls as a remedy for their stress.

 These are tiny dolls, handcrafted with fabrics from Mayan costumes twisted and tied around small pieces of wood and wire.

 It’s all held in place with colorful yarn, which makes up the doll’s head, hair, feet, and hands.
 At just 2 inches tall, the dolls are small enough to tuck under a pillow.

-The tradition is that when worrying keeps you awake, you tell your concerns to the doll, who then does the worrying for you, so you can sleep peacefully through the night.”
+The tradition is that when Worrying keeps you awake, you tell your concerns to the doll, who then does the Worrying for you so that you can sleep peacefully through the night.”